ptrkrysik/gr-gsm/README.md

 ==================
 The project is based on the gsm-receiver which was written by me for Airprobe project.

-The aim is to provide set of tools that enable reliable receiving information transmitted by GSM devices.
+The aim is to provide set of tools that for receiving information transmitted by GSM equipment/devices.

 Installation
 ------------